jms-guy/jms-guy/README.md

 - Primarily a Go developer, I love the simplicity of the language!
 - Currently seeking a backend role
-- Always looking to try new things and expand my knowledge, and I'd love to eventually try my hand at programming some embedded systems!
+- Always looking to try new things and expand my knowledge